Lorenzooone/Pokemon-Gen3-to-Gen-X/README.md

 - [pret](https://github.com/pret) - Understanding the innermost workings of the games.

 ## License
-All Pokémon names, sprites and names of related resources © Nintendo/Creatures Inc./GAME FREAK Inc.
+All Pokémon names, sprites and names of related resources are © Nintendo/Creatures Inc./GAME FREAK Inc.

 Everything else, and the programming code, is governed by the MIT license.